ywang037/Pytorch-and-DL/README.md

 # Pytorch-and-DL
-In this repo, I will learn, practice, and do datascience and DL works with PyTorch
+In this repo, I will learn, practice, and do data science and DL works with PyTorch

 ## PyTorch and Deep Learning books